-Whereas past generations were led to believe that “birth defects” were unavoidable accidents of nature, we now know that human negligence often plays a key role in birth injuries.
-Genetic irregularities are often diagnosable during pregnancy, and preventable injuries caused by mistakes of caregivers are avoidable.
+Although past generations assumed that birth defects were unavoidable accidents of nature, we now know that medical negligence often plays a key role.
+Genetic irregularities are often diagnosable during pregnancy, and many birth injuries are preventable.

-- During labor: The most common cause of birth injuries is unrecognized or unaddressed fetal distress during labor or delivery.
-Most hospitals have systems in place designed to monitor the state of the fetus during this critical time period.
-One type of fetal monitor wraps around the mid-section of a woman in labor.
-Another type is inserted onto the scalp of the fetus.
-Sensors keep track of the unborn baby’s heart rate and response to the mother’s contractions.
-Failure to take proper action when fetal distress occurs can result in hypoxic brain injuries from hypoxic ischemic encephalopathy and result in cerebral palsy.
+The most common cause of birth injuries is undetected or unaddressed fetal distress during labor or delivery.
+Failure to take proper action when fetal distress occurs can result in hypoxic brain injuries from hypoxic ischemic encephalopathy (HIE) and cerebral palsy.

-- During delivery: A baby’s shoulder can become lodged against a bony prominence in the mother during delivery resulting in shoulder dystocia.
-If this condition is managed properly, the baby will be born without injury.
-But when a doctor tries to force the baby out or nurses try to push it out, the nerve structure emanating from the spine in the area of the neck, through the shoulder and into the arm, can be injured, resulting in a permanent inability of the baby to use that arm, known as Erb’s palsy.
+When a doctor or nurse tries to force the baby out, the nerve structure emanating from the spine near the neck can be hurt This may cause a permanent inability of the baby to use that arm, a condition also known as Erb’s palsy.
 Also, permanent injury to the brain can be caused by an umbilical cord wrapped around a baby’s neck.
 A prolapsed cord can occur if doctors fail to recognize the condition.
-(A mother may also end up with sphincter injuries when a doctor fails to perform a proper episiotomy.)

-- During the postnatal period: Newborn babies sometimes suffer irreparable harm due to undiagnosed or untreated respiratory or blood chemistry problems.
-Improper intubation, failure to treat poorly developed lungs or the failure to recognize or treat elevated bilirubin levels can result in permanent harm.
+Newborn babies sometimes suffer irreparable harm due to undiagnosed or untreated respiratory or blood chemistry problems.
+Improper intubation, failure to treat poorly developed lungs, or the failure to recognize or treat elevated bilirubin levels can result in permanent harm.